Medals, Funds and Prizes

 This Medal was established in 1987 by the gift of the Northeastern Science Foundation (Inc) of Troy, New York, for distinguished contributions to the recording of the history of geology.

-The 2016 Sue Tyler Friedman Medal winner is Richard Howarth.
+The 2017 Sue Tyler Friedman Medal winner is Mott T Greene.

 Founded by John Jeremiah Bigsby (1792 - 1881), this medal is awarded biennially 'as an acknowledgement of eminent services in any department of Geology, irrespective of the receivers' country; but (s)he must have done no more than 25 years full time equivalent research, thus probably not too old for further work, and not too young to have done much'.

-The 2016 Bigsby Medal winner is Liane Benning.
+The 2017 Bigsby Medal winner is Caroline Lear.

 This Medal was established in 1992 by a donation from English China Clays Ltd and is awarded biennially.
 It is normally awarded to persons with no more than 25 years full time equivalent experience and to recognise distinction in the practice of geology with special reference to work in industry.